TokenMarketNet/smart-contracts/docs/source/commands.rst

       * https://github.com/TokenMarketNet/ico/blob/master/crowdsales/example.yml

     Options:
-      --deployment-name TEXT  YAML section name we are deploying.
-Usual options include "mainnet" or "kovan"  [required]
+      --deployment-name TEXT  Project section id inside the YAML file.
+The topmost YAML key.
+Example YAML files use "mainnet" or "kovan".  [required]
-      --deployment-file TEXT  YAML file definiting the crowdsale  [required] --address TEXT          Deployment address that pays the gas for the deployment cost.
-This account must exist on Ethereum node you are connected to.  [required]
+      --deployment-file TEXT  Deployment script YAML .yml file to process [required]
+      --address TEXT          Your Ethereum account that is the owner of deployment and pays the gas cost.
+This account must exist on Ethereum node we connect to.
+Connection parameteres, port and IP, are defined in populus.json.  [required]
       --help                  Show this message and exit.

 deploy-token